|

 Hydronic radiant heat systems can be installed in just one

-room or throughout a new or existing home.
+new or existing home.
 A plumbing and

 heating contractor typically performs the work in conjunction

-with a flooring installer.
+flooring installer.
 Most radiant heat system

 manufacturers will provide the names of contractors in a given